17 Reasons Why Fall Is the Best Time to Start a New Relationship

 Cooler Weather Means More Cuddling

 “For a good portion of the United States, we are no longer in air conditioning mode, and the nights are getting crisp,” says Cavallo.
-“This makes for great ‘Netflix and chill’ nights binging on House of Cards.”
+“This makes for great ‘Netflix and chill’ nights binging on The Good Place.”
 Or just lounge in front of your fireplace, if you’re classy like that.

 Fall Is Just Plain Romantic